 Unfortunately, only a few biopharmaceutical manufacturing facilities currently use continuous manufacturing in their production line to its full extent.
 However, there could be change in the air.
-The industry is evolving, and although it has not yet fully embraced a continuous manufacturing model, the fact that it is maturing and globalising is accelerating the industry’s willingness to change.
+The industry is evolving, and although it has not yet fully embraced a continuous manufacturing model, the fact that it is maturing and globalizing is accelerating the industry’s willingness to change.
 So what are the reasons for embracing this change, and what are some of the key benefits?

 Quality you can count on